RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 ## Adding transition animation

-The Ribir is a moden GUI library.
-Let's add some animation to show.
-We add a task moving show when it is mounted.
+Ribir is a moden GUI library.
+Let's add some animation to demonstrate that.
+We add a task show animation when it is mounted.

 ```rust
 impl TodoMVP {